MarcinMoskala/DeckMarkdown/README.md

 Types that should be introduced:
 * List
 * Set
-* General - univerasal type that can cover any card type
+* General - univerasal type that can cover any notes type

 ### Anki Connect